Policies and teachings of Jewish groups about homosexuality

 most often between:

-Conservative religious groups, (whether Baha'i, Christian, Jewish,
+Conservative religious groups, (whether from the conservative wings of the Baha'i, Buddhist, Christian, Hindu, Jewish,

-Muslim, Sikh, or other), and
+Muslim, Sikh, or other faith), and

 What matters is not primarily the religion itself, but where the group lies on a